 What do you remember about your first public performance?

-One of the best gigs you ever played:
+Tell us about one of the best gigs you ever played

 What are a couple of your most proud achievements as a musician?